 \subsection{Data Description}

-All experiments in this paper are conducted on a subset of the ISIC 2020 Challenge dataset, a publicly available dermoscopic image collection with pathology-confirmed diagnostic labels.
-The dataset includes 3297 images, consisting of 1800 benign and 1497 malignant cases, which are split into training and testing sets in a 4:1 ratio.
-This dataset is highly challenging due to large intra-class variability, strong inter-class similarity, diverse lesion appearances, and the presence of noise such as hair, rulers, and lighting artifacts, all of which increase the risk of overfitting and misclassification.
+All experiments were conducted on a subset of the ISIC 2020 Challenge dataset, a public dermoscopic image collection with pathology‑confirmed labels; the ISIC 2019 Challenge dataset was used as an external validation set.
+The original dataset exhibits a severe class imbalance, which can bias CNN models toward the majority class.
+To mitigate this issue and ensure a rigorous evaluation of the model's discriminative ability, we constructed a balanced dataset comprising 3,297 images (1,800 benign and 1,497 malignant, using random seed generation to sample and split image datasets), and split into training and testing sets at a 4:1 ratio.
+This dataset presents significant challenges due to large intra-class variability, strong inter-class similarity, and diverse artifacts such as hair, rulers, and lighting variations, all of which heighten the risk of overfitting.